Notes on the Geography of China: Wenzhou

 So it's 2007.
 You're flying from Shanghai to Xiamen, but you have to change planes in Wenzhou.
 The first flight is late, so you miss the connection.
 Next flight tomorrow.
 What do you do?
 May as well look around this city that you'd otherwise never see.

 What's that saying: "there are only two speeds in China: fast and faster."
-Still, you could recognize the Cadillac dealership.
+Still, you can catch the Cadillac dealership.

 Two generations of housing.

-Europeans had apparently taken over certain streets in the old city by the time of the 1945 map.
+European styles had taken over certain streets in the old city by the time of the 1945 map.

-A European architect or a Chinese builder with a pattern book?
-Bets are on the latter.
-Either that or a very heavy-handed expat.
+Was this the work of a European architect or a Chinese one with a European pattern book?
+Bets are the latter.

 A touch of Art Deco.